na-na-hi/renget/archive/mkyze5fa.md

 **Introduction**
 Sen Yamamoto arrived to Konohagakure sometime before the remainder of Team Tsumugi and has spent the past weeks acclimatizing herself to the village's layout, culture and people.
 She is the odd one out of her team, being older than the other Genin - Junki and Ghidorah - by quite a few years and hailing from a different village entirely.
 She doesn't have many stories to tell of her team, as if she barely knows them, but nevertheless speaks of them with a certain warmness that can only stem from something deeper than simple acquaintanceship.

 She has taken a keen interest in the other Genin participating in the exercise, and has been nothing short of curious, friendly and attentive to the other teams - freely sharing accumulated experience and advice on previous Chunin exams, particularly to younger or less experienced teams who may be more nervous about their first attempt.
-On her part, she strides through what might otherwise be an incredibly tense environment with a casual confidence, and seems to know everything about everything despite her age - though seemingly unbiased, she is a go-to person for the teams to get detailled information on each other.
+On her part, she strides through what might otherwise be an incredibly tense environment with a casual confidence, and seems to know everything about everything despite her age - though seemingly unbiased, she is a go-to person for the teams to get detailed information on each other.

 Of course, such a friendly attitude is not entirely without suspicion, given the nature of the Chunin exams - more perceptive or cautious Genin can note that her lax composure shows a few cracks; she is always tired, prone to sullen, distant daydreaming and more than once has been caught smoking - a bad habit she would prefer not to expose the other Genin to.
 Worse still, the Jonin of Konohakagure seem to be keeping a particular eye on her.